 (Statistics from NZ Winegrowers Annual Report 2016 & NZ Winegrowers Vineyard Register Report 2016-2019)

 New Zealand’s Place in the World

-Although New Zealand’s largest export variety is Sauvignon Blanc (and accounts for 70% of New Zealand’s total wine production), Pinot Noir has now become the country’s second-largest export variety and continues to grow.
-But premium Pinot Noir will never be produced in large volumes!
-The world-class Pinot Noir produced in Central Otago is expensive – vineyards are small and usually family-run, everything is done by hand, crops are managed to extremely low levels, and producers are all trying to produce the very best quality they can.
+The world-class Pinot Noir from the Central Otago region is expensive – vineyards are small and usually family-run, everything is done by hand, crops are managed to extremely low levels, and producers are all trying to produce the very best quality they can.
 It is very much the domain of artisans in search of the highest quality.
 The region represents only 0.018% of the world’s wine – so Central Otago Pinot Noir is a scarce commodity indeed.

-So New Zealand may be small, but it punches well above its weight in so many areas.
+As a wine producing country, New Zealand punches well above its weight in so many areas.
 Its place in the world with respect to wine is probably best summarized by the marketing vision from New Zealand Winegrowers: “To be internationally recognized as the leading producer and marketer of highly distinctive premium quality wines.”